crev-dev/cargo-crev/cargo-crev/src/doc/tips_and_tricks.md

        0 unicode-segmentation
 ```

-`cargo crev crate search <query>` will query crates.io for crate maching a given
+`cargo crev crate search <query>` will query crates.io for crate matching a given
 query, and then sort them from the most trustworthy.

 This features is still new and is planed to be expanded and improved.